 It’s no secret that we love doing everything from hiking to kayaking in the summer.
 Being active also makes it easy to overheat, so we do whatever we can to minimize burning ourselves out.

 With our summers so short and our list of activities so long, we won’t let heat stroke keep us from enjoying the beautiful weather.
-For this article, we’ve partnered with the family owned My Cooling Store to show you some of their best products to stay cool in the heat, plus we give you some of our personal best tips to beat the heat outdoors this summer.
+For this article, we show you some of the best products to stay cool in the heat, plus we give you some of our personal best tips to beat the heat outdoors this summer.

 Whether you’re by a lake, a river, a creek or an ocean, there’s nothing a quick dip in the water can’t cure.
 Not lucky enough to be waterfront?
 Don’t worry, nearly every town has a public pool for you to check out and oftentimes, you can even pay for day use at a nearby hotel.
 For a little extra fun, try to find one that has a water slide or even better, head over to a waterpark that specializes in slides.

 If you’re really lucky, someone you know might have a pool and if not, you can even pick up an uber cheap kiddie pool from someplace like Walmart or Amazon.
 Kiddie pool not going to cut it?
 Spend a few dollars more and buy an above ground pool.
 As long as you have the room for one, they can be great micro investments for a cool break from the summer heat.

 We bought a cheap above ground pool almost exactly like the one below a couple of years ago, and it’s one of the best investments we’ve ever made.
 We use it multiple times a day in the summer, and it kept us cool and entertained for months.
 We took good care of our pool, and it lasted for three years before we decided we wanted to upgrade the size.